LamaAni/infer/README.md

 command line interface, which allows one to save and load the configuration from a file.

-Once more stable, this cli engine will be separated from the zmake project, so it can be used in others.

-Cli tool name will be zlib-cli (WIP)

 ## Status

 This tool is in `ALPHA` and should be used with care.